 During the interview and training simulation, the TAC will assess if the CST candidate meets the definition of a national and international ambassador of Scrum and are able to demonstrate their abilities as a world-class trainer.
-The TAC has reviewed your training materials; the interview component of the application process is an opportunity for us to get to know you on a personal level in an interactive way.
+The interview component of the application process is an opportunity for the TAC to get to know a candidate on a personal level in an interactive way.
 The TAC will inquire, for example: what is your story? your “why”?
 What is your unique perspective and contribution to the global trainer and coach community?

 Please be aware that advancing to this stage does not guarantee a candidate will be approved as a CST.
 While they are qualified to interview, their performance in the interview and training simulation may or may not lead to an approval.

 The interview panel will consist of three TAC members and two Scrum Alliance staff members.
 All TAC members have been asked to recuse themselves in the event of any conflict of interest related to a candidate.
 We assemble TAC panels for candidates based on recusals and a desire to incorporate different team members for each round of interviews.

 All TAC members, including Scrum Alliance staff representatives, are full voting members of the TAC and will represent students in the training simulation portion of the interview.